jamiehenzy/Genome-analysis_RStudio/3_Plots.md

                aes(width=0.1), size=0.5)
 ```

-## Exercise 1.2 Plotting in ggplot2
+## Exercise 2 Plotting in ggplot2
+Read Exer_2.R into your RStudio session and proceed with the exercise, filling in the commands.
+Don't forget to save your work for submission!

 > 1. Add best fit lines to our msleep plot for each vore.